State v. Cotton

 Court of Appeals of New Mexico

 790 P.2d 1050 (1990)

-In 1987, Cotton (defendant) was charged with the crime of engaging in sexual conduct with his step-daughter.
-While in prison, Cotton wrote two letters to his wife, telling her to convince his step-daughter not to testify against him.
-He instructed his wife to offer his step-daughter money to leave the state and to tell her that testifying would likely place the step-daughter in the news.
-Unknown to Cotton, his cellmate intercepted the first letter and turned it over to the authorities.
+In 1987, Cotton (defendant) was charged with the crime of engaging in sexual conduct with his stepdaughter.
+While in jail awaiting trial, Cotton wrote many letters to his wife discussing his strategy for defending against the charges.
+Specifically, he wrote a letter to his wife telling her to convince his stepdaughter not to testify against him.
+He instructed his wife to offer his stepdaughter money to leave the state so she could not testify.
+Unknown to Cotton, his cellmate intercepted this letter and turned it over to the authorities.
+Cotton wrote his wife another letter indicating that he had revised his plans and that he was arranging to be released in bond; he stated that his wife should try to arrange for the stepdaughter to visit at Christmas and convince her not to testify or to testify favorably for Cotton.
 He never mailed the second letter.
-Cotton was charged with two counts of criminal solicitation and convicted.
+Upon his release on bond two days later, Cotton was arrested and charged with criminal solicitation and conspiracy.
+After a trial, a jury convicted Cotton of two counts of criminal solicitation.
+Cotton appealed.

 Rule of Law

 Holding and Reasoning (Donnelly, J.)

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 707,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.